Whether you have a fleet or one commercial vehicle, consider business auto insurance.

 Higher liability coverage than auto insurance for individuals.

-For example, when obtaining business auto insurance you may usually get much higher liability coverage to reflect the fact that a business typically has more assets at risk than an individual would.
 Additionally, you can get collision insurance.
-This type of coverage pays out for damage to your vehicles no matter who caused the collision—a protection that’s often a must if you lease or finance commercial vehicles.
+This type of coverage pays for damage to your vehicles, no matter who caused the accident.
+This protection is often necessary if you lease or finance commercial vehicles.

 Do your employees need coverage on their personal vehicles?

-If your employees are using their own personal vehicles for business-related reasons and they get into an accident, your business might be held liable.
+If your employees use their own cars for work and have an accident, your business could be responsible.
 With non-owned auto liability coverage, your business may be protected.

 Essential for employees who use their own vehicles for work.

-It’s also worth considering non-owned auto liability coverage, which is an add-on or a separate policy covering those instances when your employees drive their own personal cars or trucks as part of their work for your business.
-This type of protection may help reduce the risk of messy legal complications if they are injured or their vehicle is damaged while on the job.
+It’s also important to think about non-owned auto liability coverage.
+This is an add-on or separate policy.
+It covers situations when your employees drive their own cars or trucks for work.
+This type of protection can help lower the chance of legal problems if they get hurt or their vehicle is damaged at work.

 Business auto insurance is essential for those that run a business.
 Contact us to learn more and to go over your specific needs and coverage options.